Spice Girls: Pop music resurgence and girl group boom

-The Spice Girls broke onto the music scene at a time when alternative rock, hip-hop and R&B dominated global music charts.
-In the group's first-ever interview in May 1996, Halliwell told Music Week: "We want to bring some of the glamour back to pop, like Madonna had when we were growing up.
+The Spice Girls debuted at a time when alternative rock, hip-hop and R&B dominated global music charts.
+In the group's first interview in May 1996, Halliwell told Music Week: "We want to bring some of the glamour back to pop, like Madonna had when we were growing up.
 Pop is about fantasy and escapism, but there's so much bullshit around at the moment."
 The modern pop phenomenon that the Spice Girls created by targeting early Millennials was credited with changing the music landscape by reviving the pop music genre, bringing about the global wave of late-1990s and early-2000s teen pop acts such as the Backstreet Boys, Britney Spears, Christina Aguilera and NSYNC.

-The Spice Girls have also been credited with paving the way for the girl groups and female pop singers that have come after them.
-Unlike previous girl groups such as the Andrews Sisters whose target market was male record buyers, the Spice Girls redefined the girl group concept by going after a young female fanbase instead.
+The Spice Girls have been credited with paving the way for the girl groups and female pop singers that have come after them.
+Unlike previous girl groups, such as the Andrews Sisters, whose target market was male record buyers, the Spice Girls targeted a young female fanbase.
 In the UK, they are further credited for disrupting the then male-dominated pop music scene.
-Prior to the Spice Girls, girl groups such as Bananarama have had hit singles in the UK but their album sales were generally underwhelming.
-The accepted wisdom within the British music industry at the time was that an all-girl pop group would not work because both girls and boys would find the concept too threatening.
-Teen magazines such as Smash Hits and Top of the Pops initially refused to feature the Spice Girls on the assumption that a girl group would not appeal to their female readership.
-The massive commercial breakthrough of the Spice Girls turned the tide, leading to an unprecedented boom of new girl groups in the late 1990s and early 2000s.
+Prior to the Spice Girls, girl groups such as Bananarama had hit singles in the UK but their album sales were generally underwhelming.
+A common opinion within the British music industry at the time was that an all-girl pop group would not work because both girls and boys would find the concept too threatening.
+As a result, teen magazines such as Smash Hits and Top of the Pops initially refused to feature the Spice Girls.

-As managers and record labels scrambled to find the next Spice Girls, around 20 new girl groups were launched in the UK in 1999, followed by another 35 the next year.
+The massive commercial success of the Spice Girls led to a boom of new girl groups in the late 1990s and early 2000s.
+Around 20 new girl groups were launched in the UK in 1999, followed by another 35 the next year.
 Groups that emerged during this period include All Saints, B*Witched, Atomic Kitten, Girl Thing, Girls@Play, Girls Aloud and the Sugababes, all hoping to emulate the Spice Girls' success.
-Outside of the UK and Ireland, girl groups such as New Zealand's TrueBliss, Australia's Bardot, Germany's No Angels, Spain's Bellepop, US's Cheetah Girls, as well as South Korea's Baby Vox and f(x) were also modelled after the Spice Girls.
+Outside of the UK and Ireland, girl groups such as New Zealand's TrueBliss, Australia's Bardot, Germany's No Angels, Belgium's K3, Spain's Bellepop, Brazil's Rouge, US's Cheetah Girls, as well as South Korea's Baby Vox and f(x) were also modelled after the Spice Girls.